Family in Chinatown

 Here Be Dragons (And Lions)

-Be sure you know the difference between a dragon and a lion when you’re talking about lunar wildlife.
-The dragon mascot of the annual Alaska Airlines Chinese New Year parade measures more than 200 feet long and takes a team of more than 100 men and women from martial arts group White Crane to propel along the parade route.
+The dragon mascot of the annual Chinese New Year parade measures more than 200 feet long and takes a team of more than 100 men and women from martial arts group White Crane to propel along the parade route.
 While there are some smaller versions, there’s no mistaking the behemoth that climaxes the parade amid a fusillade of firecrackers.
-Lions, on the other hand, usually only require two performers, one to handle the head and another for the tail.
-In most cases, the tail extends about 12 feet!

 What’s All the Noise About?